Netcentric/component-loader/README.md

 # Component loader ( Version with Functions )

 # change log
-### v.0.1.10
+### v.0.1.10 (NPMNC-98)
-- Same API keept
+- Same API kept
-- Split funcionalities to be used stand alone
+- Split functionalities to be used stand alone
-- runComponent (splited) for runing one component scan and inicialization
+- runComponent (splitted) for running one component scan and initialisation
-- scan (splited) for scanning the dom
+- scan (splitted) for scanning the DOM
-- factory (splited) for actually factorying the components
+- factory (splitted) for actually factoring the components
-- domReady (new) for cases where scripts are not defered.
+- domReady (new) for cases where scripts are not deferred.

 ## Table of Changes